 We may also analyse your transaction information and payment flows to enable us to identify improvements to our services and online offering.

 We may monitor or record any communication between you and CNIOM including telephone calls, face to face meetings, letters, emails and any other kind of communication.
 We may use these recordings to check your instructions to us, to assess and improve our service to you, train staff, manage risk and to prevent and detect crimes such as fraud.
 For security and to prevent and detect crime we may collect recordings, images and sound using CCTV in and around our premises.

 When you visit our website, we may collect information about you which is useful in improving the operation of the website or used for essential functionality such as security when processing form data.
-The collection of the information is through the traffic data on the site and through the creation of a number of cookies.
-These cookies are referred to as first party cookies as they are specific to the host site that created them, do not store any personal or sensitive information or anything that makes you personally identifiable to us.
+The collection of the information is through the traffic data on the site and through the creation of a number of cookies,details of which can be found in our Cookies Policy.

 Where we may transfer your information